sous-chefs/aws/README.md

 - `kms_key_id` - the full ARN of the AWS Key Management Service (AWS KMS) master key to use when creating the encrypted volume (defaults to master key if not specified)
 - `delete_on_termination` - Boolean value to control whether or not the volume should be deleted when the instance it's attached to is terminated (defaults to nil).
 Only applies to `:attach` action.

-### ebs_raid.rb
+### aws_ebs_raid

 Manage Elastic Block Store (EBS) raid devices with this resource.
 This resource is linux specific and creates a mdadm array using EBS volumes.
+This resource requires HVM instances (not PV) as they have a different drive naming schema

 #### Actions: